kumarsiddappa-git/DropperResourceSection/README.md

    		then the resource file to be linked is resources.o

-Understanding the Code which are important to the resource access
+Understanding the line of Code which are important to the resource access

+		HRSRC FindResourceA(
+		  [in, optional] HMODULE hModule,
+		  [in]           LPCSTR  lpName,
+		  [in]           LPCSTR  lpType
+		);